- Optical Scan Paper Ballots – voted by mail and at polling places

 How to Vote using Paper Ballots

 When voting with a paper ballot use a pencil or pen.
-Connect the head and tail of the vote arrow next to the candidate’s name.
-A single line will be enough, no need to press hard or make a heavy or dark line.
-For a measure, connect the head and tail of the vote arrow next to the word “YES” or “NO.”
+Fill in the oval next to the candidate’s name.
+No need to press hard.
+For a measure, fill in the oval next to the word “YES” or “NO.”

 How to Vote using the Touch Screen Voting Machine

 When voting using the touch screen voting machine, using your finger or hand-held device, touch the screen in or near the circle that is next to the candidate’s name or next to the word “YES” or “NO” when voting on a ballot measure.

 How to Use the Touch Screen Voting Machine

 At the top of the column for each candidate contest, there are instructions to indicate how many candidates you can vote for.
 In some contests, such as Governor or District Attorney, there is only one office available.
 In that case, you will see the words “Vote for One.”
 In other contests, such as school board member or city council, there may be more than one seat available.
 In those cases, you will see the words “Vote for No More Than Two” or “Vote for No More Than Three,” for example.